wragge/closed-glams-covid19/index.md

 * 16 March 2020 – Gallery is open, but public programming has been cancelled.
 [More info...](https://www.artgallery.nsw.gov.au/information-visitors-covid-19/)

+### Australian National Maritime Museum

+* 15 March 2020 – Museum is open, but vessels, 3D cinema, and Kids on Deck are closed until further notice.
+[More info...](https://www.sea.museum/visit/availability)

 ### Chau Chak Wing Museum, University of Sydney

 * 16 March 2020 – All events cancelled.